lgemc/WildlifeMapper/README.md

 ## Contributors

 The WildlifeMapper project was made possible with the help of many contributors for all over the world: Satish Kumar, Bowen Zhang, Chandrakanth Gudavalli, Connor Levenson, Lacey Hughey, Jared A. Stabach, Irene Amoke, Gordon Ojwang’, Joseph Mukeka, Stephen Mwiu, Joseph Ogutu, Howard Frederick, B.S.
 Manjunath

+# Troubleshooting

+Images contains EXT metadata rotations, this can affect the bounding box coordinates.